CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/rest_api.md

             cd caimira
             pip install -e .

     - From [PyPI](https://pypi.org/project/caimira/):

             pip install caimira

 2. Run the backend:

         python -m caimira.api.app

     The web server will be accessible at [http://localhost:8081/](http://localhost:8081/).

+!!! warning "CORS Configuration"
+    When running a client web application on a different domain than the REST API server, do not forget to set the environment variable `CAIMIRA_ALLOWED_ORIGINS`:

+    `export CAIMIRA_ALLOWED_ORIGINS="https://myclientapp.org"`

+    If you need to allow multiple domains, input a comma-separated list of domains:

+    `export CAIMIRA_ALLOWED_ORIGINS="https://myclientapp.org,https://myclientapp2.org"`

 ### API Endpoints

 Currently, the REST API contains two routing categories that provide the generation of results for the main CAiMIRA outputs: